next-identity/ni-wordpress-oidc/README.md

 2. **Verify Callback URL**: Confirm that the callback URL is properly registered in your Next Identity application settings.
 3. **Enable WordPress Debug Mode**: Check the WordPress logs for any error messages related to the OIDC authentication process.
 4. **Check Scopes**: Ensure that the requested scopes are allowed for your Next Identity application.

+### Session Management

+The plugin uses WordPress transients to securely store authentication state parameters.
+This approach ensures:

+1. **Security**: State parameters are only valid for a limited time (10 minutes by default)
+2. **Reliability**: Works correctly for both authenticated and unauthenticated users
+3. **State Parameter**: The OIDC state parameter is stored securely for verification to prevent CSRF attacks

+If you're experiencing authentication issues, check that:
+- WordPress transients are functioning correctly (typically stored in your database)
+- Your server has proper cookie settings
+- You have not exceeded the maximum transient size for your WordPress installation
+- Any caching plugins you use are configured to preserve WordPress transients

 ## Credit